GoJoyce/Dillard-s-Teradata-exercise/README.md

 	ORDER BY SUM(t.amt) DESC;

- # What is the deptdesc of the departments that have the top 3 greatest numbers of skus from the skuinfo table associated with them?
+# Exercise 11: What is the deptdesc of the departments that have the top 3 greatest numbers of skus from the skuinfo table associated with them?
 	SELECT s.sku, d.deptdesc, COUNT(skuinfo.sku)
 	FROM skstinfo s RIGHT JOIN skuinfo
 	ON s.sku = skuinfo.sku